monikma/monikma.github.io/_posts/2024-03-05-aws-certified-solutions-architect-storage.md

   - durability (`9.9999999999%`, *"eleven nines"*)
 - AWS CLI returns `HTTP 200` on successful upload (`PUT`)
 - **consistency model**: strong "read after write" consistency - it will not read outdated file, also list operations won't

+# S3 Pre-signed URLs
+- can **share a private S3 object** by creating a pre-signed URL, using their **own security credentials**, to allow a download for a **limited amount of time**
+- the link is valid only for some time
+- there are also **pre-signed cookies** which you can use to share several files, the receiver then can browse the shared objects
+  - can be used e.g. in non free stock photos, to provide the customer the link only after they have paid
+- how to pre-sign an object: `aws s3 presign s3://bucketname/object --expires-in 3600` - `1`h, is default (you need S3 Admin access)

 ## Static website on S3
 - good when you need to scale quick, when you are not sure about the demand
   - on the bucket properties there's sth like ”host static website”